mermaid-js/mermaid/docs/usage.md

 > Try it out, save this code as HTML and load it using any browser.(Except Internet Explorer, please don't use Internet Explorer.)

-## To enable click event and tags in nodes
+## Enabling Click Event and Tags in Nodes

  A `securityLevel` configuration has to first be cleared, `securityLevel` sets the level of trust for the parsed diagrams and limits click functionality.
 This was introduce in version 8.2 as a security improvement, aimed at preventing malicious use.